YoloBa109/YoloBa109/README.md

 - 👋 Hi, I’m @YoloBa109
 - 👀 I’m interested in Game Development and Hacking
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Game Devlopment, Linux, and learning to code
+- 💞️ I’m looking to collaborate on Game Devlopment, Linux Fundamentals, and learning to code
 - 📫 How to reach me ...

 <!---